mattreecebentley/plf_queue/README.md

 # plf_queue
-A C++ data container replicating std::queue functionality but with better performance.
+A data container replicating std::queue functionality but with better performance than standard library containers in a queue context.
+C++98/03/11/14/etc-compatible.